 The Adult Guardian protects the rights of Queenslanders who are unable to make a decision for themselves, and Legal Aid Queensland provides legal information, advice and representation for disadvantaged Queenslanders.
 You can find out about services that are offered and get in contact with Legal Aid Queensland.
 Queensland Advocacy Incorporated, or QAI, provides individual legal advocacy for people with a disability, in instances in which the person’s disability is at the centre of their legal issue.
 QAI offers a Justice Support Program, as well as a Human Rights Legal Service and a Mental Health Legal Service.
 You can call QAI on (07) 3844 4200 or email firstname.lastname@example.org to find out more.
 TASC—formerly the Toowoomba Community Legal Service—is Queensland’s largest community legal service.
 It offers legal representation, advice and support for adults and children with ABI, as well as an advocacy service for people with a disability in Toowoomba and South West Queensland.

 Mental health support

 Disability Online has information to help adults and children and young people with their mental health and wellbeing.
 You can also read our section about support for families, carers and friends.
 The Mental Illness Fellowship of Queensland and the Mental Illness Fellowship of North Queensland support people with a mental illness, their families and carers in Queensland.
-Contact details are available for offices in Queensland.

 Disability Online has information on education, training and employment; as well as support for employers and colleagues.
 The Australian Government Department of Families, Housing, Community Services and Indigenous Affairs has a manual for employers, Work Talk, that includes tips for communicating effectively with employees with ABI.